 8.3 Muhlenberg College Alumni Association

 Members of the faculty are welcome and urged to attend alumni cultural and social gatherings.
 Alumni of all ages welcome opportunities to meet and reminisce with members of the College faculty.
-[Approved by the Board of Trustees, May 2019]

 8.4 Phi Beta Kappa